Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Basel

-Large language models pretrained on diverse datasets have bases that carry various meanings.
-Ferrando and Voita~\cite{InformationFlow} investigate these meanings by factorizing the $W_O$ matrix of certain attention layers in Llama 2-7B and de-embedding the $\mathbf{u}$ vector associated with bases having large singular values.
-Table~\ref{tab:basis_meanings} presents key results from their study.
-It is observed that some bases have very specific meanings, such as those related to code generation.
-For target applications other than that, these bases are likely irrelevant.
-When using such bases as filters for irrelevant target applications, either the filter is not activated (due to a small inner product $\left\langle \mathbf{x},\mathbf{v}_{i}\right\rangle$), or worse, the filter is activated and harmful information is mixed into the output, leading to performance degradation.
-This suggests that pruning these bases can compress the models with negligible performance loss or, in some cases, even improve performance in the target application.
+These findings suggest that some bases in the model are useful for some tasks, but may be irrelevant for others.
+When these irrelevant bases are used as filters in non-target applications, two scenarios can occur: the filter may not be activated (due to a small inner product $\left\langle \mathbf{x}, \mathbf{v}_i \right\rangle$), or worse, the filter is activated, introducing harmful information into the output and degrading performance.
+This indicates that pruning such bases could reduce model size with minimal performance loss, and in some cases, even enhance performance for the target application.

-In our approach, Basis Selection, we determine the importance of the bases from the pretrained model by retraining their singular values on the training set of the target application.
-The weight matrix $\widetilde{W}$ in Basis Selection is represented as:
+In our approach, Basel, we determine the importance of the bases from the pretrained model by retraining their singular values on the training set of the target application.
+The weight matrix $\widetilde{W}$ in Basel is represented as:

-In the first term, $\mathbf{u}_i \mathbf{v}_i^\mathrm{T}$ represents the original bases in the pretrained model.
+In the first term, $\mathbf{u}_i \mathbf{v}_i^\top$ represents the original bases in the pretrained model.
 To assess their importance, we initialize their weights $\tilde{s}_i$ with their original singular values and then retrain these weights (while keeping the bases fixed) on the training set of the target application.
 The aim is that, after retraining, the bases important for the target application will have larger singular values, whereas those that are useless or detrimental will have zero or very small singular values.
 This allows us to identify and prune the less useful bases.
 Relearning the importance of bases for the target application distinguishes our approach from previous methods.
-Prior approaches either use the singular values in the original model~\cite{SVD0,SVD1,SVD2,SVD3,SVD4,SVD_recent1,SVD_recent2,SVD_recent3,LASER} or assess the importance of weight parameters, other than the importance of the bases, to prune them~\cite{FWSVD}.
-They do not relearn the importance of the bases specifically for the target application.
+Prior approaches either use the singular values in the original model~\citep{SVD0,SVD1,SVD2,SVD3,SVD4,SVD_recent1,SVD_recent2,SVD_recent3,LASER} or assess the importance of weight parameters, other than the importance of the bases, to prune them~\citep{FWSVD}.
+They do not relearn the importance of the bases useful for the target application.
 From a signal processing perspective, this first term allows us to adjust the weight for each filter, catering to the needs of the target application.